 Is there enough room in the fridge?
 The big packages of frozen dinners are no longer an issue.
 To record the cooking instructions and expiration dates on the box, you may use your phone to take a note or even take a picture.

 Those leftovers are my favourite part of your cooking.
-We throw away or burn 73 billion pounds of food every year because of food waste (yikes).
+We throw away or burn 73 billion pounds of food yearly because of food waste (yikes).
 Food waste may be reduced by recycling leftovers into fresh and delicious meals.
 You may create rice pudding with whatever leftover rice you have.
 You could also prepare a pasta salad for lunch if you have any leftover spaghetti.

 Spending money on towels is a waste of time and money